 Explore the fascinating world of forensic science and discover how you can help solve crimes within our criminal justice system.

-In our program, we focus on forensic biology (the specialty that uses biology to explore criminal activity).
+In our program, we focus on forensic biology and chemistry (the specialty that uses biology and chemistry to explore criminal activity).
 But we also make sure you have a strong background in criminal justice, learning how our justice system works and delving into criminal investigations.
 In fact, you’ll have an advisor in both forensic science and criminal justice.
 Classes in psychology and human services will also help you draw insights from human behavior—skills you need as a forensic scientist.

 - Network with professionals in the field.
 Forensic science majors can get involved with the Criminal Justice Club and attend lectures where you’ll network with judges, police officers, attorneys, probation officers, and state agents.
 You’ll also visit local jails, prisons, boot camps, police and sheriff agencies, and the South Dakota Supreme Court.

 - One-on-one attention.
 At Mount Marty, you’ll be part of a close family both in and out of the classroom.
 Faculty will get to know you and help you grow as a professional and as a person.